acm-cui/website-cui2025/submit/Interactivity.md

 track:
   chairs: interactivity
-  dates: demos
+  dates: interactivity

-#menus:
-  #submit:
+menus:
+  submit:
-    #text: Interactivity & Creativity
+    text: Interactivity & Creativity
-    #title: Information about submitting to the demos track at CUI !!conference.year!!
+    title: Information about submitting to the Interactivity and Creativity track at CUI !!conference.year!!
-    #weight: 3
+    weight: 5
-    #is_track: true
+    is_track: true
 ---

-We invite the submission of demos from a broad range of disciplines, including human-computer interaction, computer science, engineering, speech technology, linguistics, psychology, cognitive sciences, sociology, and other cognate disciplines.
+We invite the submission of interactive and creative demos from various disciplines, including human-computer interaction, computer science, engineering, speech technology, linguistics, psychology, cognitive sciences, sociology, and other cognate disciplines.

-Demos are interactive contributions aiming to tackle challenges and show progress in the field of Conversational User Interfaces.
+Submissions to the interactivity and creativity track are demo contributions aiming to tackle challenges and show progress in the field of Conversational User Interfaces.

+<strong>NEW:</strtong> We invite creative installations and artistic expressions that may not necessarily be as technical as traditional system demos.
+These contributions aim to enrich the conference’s interactivity by offering unique, thought-provoking ways for attendees to engage with conversational user interfaces, inspiring fresh perspectives and innovative reflections.

 For the submission and review process, you should write an extended abstract that summarizes your demo.
-If accepted, we will invite you to present your work at CUI 2024, with your extended abstract being published in the conference proceedings.
+If accepted, we will invite you to present your work at CUI 2025, with your extended abstract being published in the conference proceedings.

 Examples of previously successful demo submissions at CUI can be found in the ACM Digital Library.
-Last year’s posters were published as ["demonstration"](https://dl.acm.org/doi/proceedings/10.1145/3571884 'CUI 2023 proceedings') in the posters and demos session.
+Last year’s posters were published as ["demonstration"](https://dl.acm.org/doi/proceedings/10.1145/3640794#heading7 'CUI 2024 proceedings') in the posters and demos session.

 ## Key dates